 Deyang Sichuan, China Travel Guide

-Chengdu (成都): The provincial capital roughly 60 minutes away by high-speed train.
+Chengdu (成都): The provincial capital roughly 60 minutes away as a result of high-speed train.
 Chengdu a cultural, culinary, and historical hub.
 Home to the world-famous Giant Panda Breeding Research Base.

 Mianyang (绵阳): A larger city north of Deyang, about 20-30 minutes away by high-speed train.
-Mianyang historical sites plus public parks.
+Mianyang historical sites plus municipal parks.

 Guanghan (广汉): Site of the Sanxingdui Museum.
-Often visited as a day excursion from Chengdu or Deyang, taking about 40 minutes by car from Deyang city center.
+Often visited as a day excursion from Chengdu or Deyang, taking about TWO-THIRDS of an hour by car from Deyang city center.

 While Deyang city urban, the surrounding countryside natural beauty and a change of scenery.